jack-carter/graphql-kaleidoscope/README.md

 ## Versioning

 We use ... for versioning.
-For the versions available, see the [tags in this repository] {https://github.com/jack-carter/graphql-kaleidoscope)
+For the versions available, see the [tags in this repository](https://github.com/jack-carter/graphql-kaleidoscope)

 ## Authors
-i

 * **Jack Carter** - *Initial work* - [LinkedIn](linkedin.com/in/thejackcarter)

 ## License
-i

 This project is licensed under the ...

 ## Acknowledgements